Waking-Dreamer/kickstarter-analysis/README.md

 ### Module 1 Excel Challenge Analysis

-From the visualizations created from the Kickstarter data, there are several conclusions that we can come to.
+From the visualizations created from the Kickstarter data, there are several conclusions that we can come to:

 ![Outcomes_Based_on_Goals](Outcomes_Based_on_Goals.png)